Optimal Displacement Sensing with Spin-Dependent Squeezed States: Displacement sensing

-The corresponding CFI in the limit $\beta \rightarrow 0$ is $F_{|\beta|} = 4 \sinh(N \zeta/2)^2 = 4 \langle \hat{n} \rangle$.
 As a function of $\langle \hat{n} \rangle$, this many-spin CFI is identical to the single-spin result of Eq.~\ref{eq:1Q_CCRB}.
 The advantage of using $N$ spins lies in a potential collective enhancement.
 For example, in trapped ions there is a $\sqrt{N}$ amplification of the displacement signal, as well as a $\sqrt{N}$ reduction in state-preparation time, as we show later in Sec.~\ref{sec:SDSPreparation}.

-Next, we consider $N$ spins initialized in the coherent spin state of Eq.~\ref{eq:psicoh}.
+Next, we consider $N$ spins initialized in the spin coherent state of Eq.~\ref{eq:psicoh}.
 For small displacements $\beta \ll 1$, after a collective $\pi/2$ spin rotation about $\hat{J}_y$, the probability of measuring each Dicke state is phase-insensitive up to third order in $\beta$ (see Supplemental Material~\cite{supp} for derivation).
 The exact CFI is of the form,

 where the coefficients $a_i$ are specified in the Supplemental Material~\cite{supp}.
 The metrological performance is shown in Fig.~\ref{fig:phase_insensitive_metrology}, where we plot the CCRB, $1/F_{|\beta|}$, for increasing $N$, as well as the QCRB (black line) of Eq.~\ref{eq:QCRB_AbsBeta} which is independent of $N$.
 For $\langle \hat{n} \rangle \approx 1$, the CCRB is a factor of approximately two larger than the QCRB.
 The CCRB is below the SQL (black dashed line) for $\langle \hat{n} \rangle \gtrsim 1$.
-Taking the limit $\langle \hat{n} \rangle \rightarrow \infty$, the ratio between the classical and quantum Fisher information is,
+Taking the limit $\langle \hat{n} \rangle \rightarrow \infty$, the ratio between the CFI and QFI is,

 which approaches one in the limit $N \rightarrow \infty$.
-Therefore, in this extreme regime, the CCRB for phase-insensitive sensing of the displacement's amplitude with spin-dependent squeezed coherent spin states saturates the Heisenberg limit~\cite{supp}.
+Therefore, in this extreme regime, the CCRB for phase-insensitive sensing of the displacement's amplitude with spin-dependent squeezed spin coherent states saturates the Heisenberg limit~\cite{supp}.